seelabs/defcon/README.md

 3) Once in the container, `cd /opt/rippled` and run `gdb /opt/rippled_bld/rippled/build/gcc.debug.unity/rippled <core_name>` where <core name> should be replaced with the name of the core file.
 This will bring up gdb.
 To get a stack trace, run `thread apply all bt` from the gdb prompt.
+The user's home directory will automatically be mounted in the container's `/home/<user name>` directory.
+This can be useful for getting information out of the container, and also for having some of the user's usual tools available.
+(Note, see the `with_user_home` configuration variable for more complete support of the user's home directory in a container.
+This will usually be defined for development containers, but not dogfood containers).

 ## Introduction